LethalShotgun/lethalshotgun/README.md

 yeah

-lost access to my old account.
+This is my new account.
+I regained access to my old one from may 2021 but im going to stick to this account.